The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 10. Amherst College

 Undergraduate enrollment: 1,785

 Approximately 1,800 undergrads call Amherst College home.
 The small, private liberal arts college allows students to create a curriculum of their own choosing from numerous interdisciplinary programs.
-Each student is paired with a faculty advisor, who works with the student to guide their curriculum selection process.
+Each student is also paired with a faculty advisor, who works with the student to guide their curriculum selection process.
 The student-to-advisor ratio is just 5:1.

 9. Dartmouth College